-2023 2022

-£'000 £'000
+2024 £'000 2023 £'000

 Operating loss is stated after charging:

-Services provided by the Company's auditor

-Audit fees of the Company 42 39
+Audit fees of the Company 43 42

 Disclosure of non-audit fees is not required as these have been disclosed in the consolidated financial statements of National Grid plc.

 3. Directors and employees